TriticeaeToolbox/PHGv2/PHG500/README.md

 <a href=cimmyt-accessions.csv>CIMMYT accessions</a>

 Method:
-1. Compared imputation accuracy for 125 accessions that are in both 90K Illumia and 2019_HapMap high density expome capture.
+1. Compared imputation accuracy for 125 accessions that are in both 90K Illumia and 2019_HapMap high density exome capture.

 Results:
 <a href=PHG472vsPHG500.csv>PHG472vsPHG500</a>